MkDay/Post-Collection/prevent-default-vs-return-false.md

 * callback function of the event listener only have a single parameter which is an object based on Event that has occured.
 * Also, it returns nothing.
 If there is some return value, it will be ignored.

+So, what if we need more parameters or another type of parameter instead an object based on Event?

+Also, what if we need our callback function to return something?

 Well, the answer is, you cannot customize both behaviors using `Event.preventDefault()` unless you tend to use inline `onclick`.

 Let's see it in practically.